SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    per [Contributor 6004] 2014-03-04 email.
    Not documenting those in the prose or grammar even though they happen to still work.

+..
+TODO: File a bug asking for a definite answer here.
+   Either we need to add discussion of them here or Dave needs to remove them from the Guide.
+   (CC Dave)

 .. _Expressions_InitializerExpression: